 Yes.
 An epidural is placed before surgery.
 It controls the pain after.
 The epidural is not used during the surgery.

 You can get the epidural before surgery.
 First the anesthesia doctor meets with you.
 Options are discussed and a plan is made.
-Epidurals are often not placed after surgery.
+Epidurals are often not placed after surgery but can be if needed.
 It is harder to get you in the right position after surgery.
 Some of the medicines you may get during surgery can make it unsafe.

 A spinal block is only a one-time dose of numbing or pain medicine.
-No catheter is placed and a smaller needle is used.
+No catheter is placed, and a smaller needle is used.
 The medicines are given in the spinal fluid.
 The pain relief from a spinal lasts only 1 to 3 hours.
-An epidural controls pain longer.
+Epidural controls pain longer.

 While very safe, there is a small risk of problems.
 These include: